Jaseci-Labs/jaseci/support/helmcharts/jaseci/README.md

 ```

-below variables need o be defined, an example below, you can copy it and change the values as needed
+the variables of object need to be defined, an example below, you can copy it and change the values as needed

 ```bash